pineconedata/pineconedata.github.io/_posts/2024-05-02-basketball-data-cleaning-preprocessing.md

 tags:  [Python, data science, pandas, API]
 thumbnail-img: /assets/img/posts/2024-04-11-basketball-data-acquisition/ncaa.jpg
 share-title: "Outlier or Caitlin Clark?
 A Data Science Project: Part 1 - Project Setup and Data Acquisition"
-share-description: Interested in starting a new data science project?
-Learn the initial steps to start your project and acquire your datasets in this comprehensive guide that is perfect for beginner data scientists and Python enthusiasts.
+share-description: Interested in the fundamental steps of any data science project?
+Learn how to thoroughly clean and preprocess your datasets in this comprehensive guide that is perfect for beginner data scientists and Python enthusiasts.
 share-img: /assets/img/posts/2024-04-11-basketball-data-acquisition/acquisition-social.png
 readtime: true
 gh-repo: pineconedata/pineconedata.github.io